-Canon D30 versus Canon 7D II
+Canon D30 vs 7D Mark II

-The Canon EOS-D30 and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in May 2000 and September 2014.
+The Canon EOS-D30 and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in May 2000 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon D30 has a resolution of 3.1 megapixel, whereas the 7D Mark II provides 20 MP.
+The Canon D30 has a resolution of 3.1 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is somewhat larger (4 percent) than the Canon D30.
 Moreover, the 7D Mark II is markedly heavier (21 percent) than the Canon D30.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the Canon D30 does not feature any corresponding weather-sealing.